-Work Order Content Description Demolition and Abatement of Hurricane- Damaged Home Scope of Work The scope of work for the demolition and any abatement work activities at the hurricane-damaged home which were agreed upon between the Construction Manager and Program Staff during the scope walk.
-The scope of work shall define if there are any abatement activities to be performed prior to demolition.
+Work Order Description Content Demolition and The scope of work for the demolition and any abatement work Abatement of activities at the hurricane-damaged home which were agreed Hurricane- upon between the Construction Manager and Program Staff Damaged Home during the scope walk.
+The scope of work shall define if there are Scope of Work any abatement activities to be performed prior to demolition.
 Demolition and abatement work will be scoped using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
 The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.

-Timeframe for Completion The allowed time for the Construction Manager to complete the design, permitting, abatement, and demolition works of the hurricane-damaged property.
+Work Ord Content Pr Description Timeframe for Completion The allowed time for the Construction Manager to complete the design, permitting, abatement, and demolition works of the hurricane-damaged property.
 Base timeframe for completion of all work will be included in each Construction Manager contract signed with PRDOH.
 Additional time may be allowed through the issuance of a properly executed Scope Change to the Work Order.
 The Construction Manager must demonstrate the existence of extraordinary conditions that justify any additional time to be awarded by means of the Scope Change.
 Non-compliance with the established timeframe may result in the application of liquidated damages to the Construction Manager.